yutaf/ryogoku/README.md

 ## How to use

-* Move to the git repository
+* Move to the git repository to deploy
 * Checkout the branch to deploy
 * Create ryogoku.conf in the git repository root.
 It will be created by this command.